-Pamela Cockcroft-Lasserre studied Fine Art at the Byam Shaw School of Drawing and Painting (St Martin’s Central, University of the Arts, London) and graduated with merit distinction.
-Subsequent experience included gallery custodianship, teaching Art History and being an Art Critic for the Cape Times in South Africa.
-Widely traveled in Africa and Europe, she has settled in the Gatineau Hills where she has a studio, creating predominantly figure paintings and drawings; she teaches at the Ottawa School of Art and exhibits regularly in Ottawa and South Africa.
-Her work can be found in private collections in Canada, USA, France and South Africa.
+Pamela Cockcroft-Lasserre studied Fine Art at the Byam Shaw School of Drawing and Painting (St Martin’s Central, University of the Arts, London) and graduated with Merit Distinction.
+Subsequent experience included Gallery Custodianship, lecturing in European Art History and writing as an Art Critic for the Cape Times in South Africa.
+Widely traveled in Africa and Europe, she has settled in the Gatineau Hills where she has a studio.

 Dawn Dale has been an instructor at the Ottawa School of Art since 1990, in both the General and Diploma Program (1996) and, more recently in the Children’s Department (2012).
 She teaches primarily sculpture as well as drawing, mixed media and conceptual art practices.
 Her studio practice is grounded in landart, large scale ephemeral works and site specific installations.
 Her work is informed by our dysfunctional relationship to Nature in a world of consumerism, global climate crisis and unstable political theatre.
 A BFA graduate from the University of Ottawa, she has exhibited across Canada, The United States, Bolivia, Mexico and in Japan.
 Her work is in the City of Ottawa Collection as well as the Archives of Canada, and the Alberta Museum and private collections.
 She is an active member of the arts community with Artwise and RIA and has been in the classrooms with MASC, ArtSmarts and Les Artistes à l’école in Quebec.
 Her work can be found at www.dawndale.com and www.aregeebee.net/dawndale

 Lucia De Marinis